GSA/smartpay-website/src/content/resources/tools/889-representations-search.md

 For more information on the NDAA Section 889 legislation, please visit [Policies](/policies-and-audits/policies/).

-## GSA's Section 889 Easy Search Tool
+## GSA's 889 Representations Search

-- The [Section 889 Easy Search Tool](https://889.smartpay.gsa.gov/) checks for Section 889 representations in a vendor's System for Award Management (SAM) record at [SAM.gov](http://www.sam.gov).
+- The [889 Representations Search](https://889.smartpay.gsa.gov/) checks for Section 889 representations in a vendor's System for Award Management (SAM) record at [SAM.gov](http://www.sam.gov).
 - Only vendors doing business above the micro-purchase threshold (MPT) are required to register in [SAM.gov](http://www.SAM.gov).
 - Contracts that are For Official Use Only (FOUO) or classified, and contractors that do not wish for their information to be publicly available, will not show up in search results.
 - If a vendor representation is not available, card/account holders may still be permitted to purchase from a listed vendor.
 However, the card/account holder would be responsible for documenting compliance with Section 889 in accordance with agency requirements.